jraab/raab-lab-website/content/projects/liver_cancer/index.md

 ---
-title: Epigenome focused CRISPR screens
+title: Chromatin disruption in liver cancer
-summary: Our lab uses high throghgput CRISPR screens to uncover new therapeutic avenues in liver cancer and other diseases.
-We focused on genes involved in chromatin mediated gene regulation, which are commonly mutated in a wide range of cancers and other diseases.
+summary: Chromatin regualators are among the most frequent mutations in hepatocellular carcinoma and cholangiocarcinoma.
+We are interested in how disruption of normal chromatin regulation gives rise to these tumors.
+We are also looking for new therapeutic strategies targeting the epignome.
+We use high throghgput CRISPR screens to uncover new therapeutic avenues.
 tags:
 date:
 weight: 2